wil92/dev-game/README.md

 # Dev Game

-Base code of a game from and for developer
+Game from and for developer

 ## Start the project